roman-ladus/saiv/README.md

 ## License
-MIT License.
-See `LICENSE` if provided, or set your preferred license for distribution.
+This project is licensed under the MIT License — see the `LICENSE` file for details.

 ## Acknowledgments